 * My goals this week: Aiming for 6 hours of writing this week.
 Another busy week with travel, but I have three "normal days" where if I can't spend 2 hours writing at some point during the day, then I can be officially branded the lamest writer ever.

 * The biggest challenge I faced this week:

-I had an agent pass on my first chapter but she took the time to give me compliments on what she liked, and what didn't work for her: she didn't quite connect with my characters.
+I had an agent pass on my first chapter for Star Tripped, but she took the time to give me compliments on what she liked, and what didn't work for her: she didn't quite connect with my characters.

 So, I went back to reading some really good opening chapters and studying the characters.
 Came up with three things the characters all had:

 1) they are actively DOING something (something interesting.
 Whining and self-pitying does not count)